 Thank you for joining me on episode 24 of Hooked on Creek.
 I am so glad you are here with me, right now, listening to this podcast.
 For those of you who might be listening to Hooked on Creek for the very first time, welcome aboard.
 It’s great to have you here.
 Feel free to explore past episodes and enjoy the podcast at your own pace.
 And for those of you who have been with me since the beginning, thank you for your continued support and feedback.

-Alright, in today’s episode I am going play a collection of Max Creek songs recorded live over the years that offer more than just incredible music, because each of these recordings also includes a story from the band about the meaning of the song.
+Alright, in today’s episode I am going play clips of a few Max Creek songs recorded live over the years that offer more than just incredible music, because each of these recordings also includes a story from the band about the meaning of the song.
 As a huge fan of Max Creek, I absolutely love hearing these stories because they add another dimension to the music and help bring the songs to life in new ways.
 So stay tuned to learn the stories behind the songs Crystal Clear, Double Dare, The Field, Mama Are You Ready and Emerald Eyes.
 But in fair warning, you are going to hear about drugs, strippers and mystic visions, among other things.

 In the show notes, you can find direct links to stream or download the music featured in this episode, or simply head over to hookedoncreek.com to get all the details.
 And while you are there, click the contact link and let me know what you think of this podcast.
 I would love to hear from you.
 Alright let’s get started, this is story time with Max Creek.

 Coming up next, I have an incredible Double Dare story lined up for you.
 This was captured back on Friday, May 3, 2002, during the band’s performance at Lupo’s Heartbreak Hotel in Providence, Rhode Island.
-And if you have a copy of the video tape Scott is referring to his story, please find a way to get that on YouTube and share it with me.
+And if you have a copy of the video tape Scott is referring to in his story, please find a way to get that on YouTube and share it with me.
 My curiosity is driving me crazy.

 Next up, we are headed to Bridge Street Music Hall in East Syracuse, New York, to hear Max Creek perform Mama Are You Ready back on Friday, August 22, 2003.
 As the band starts the song, Scott opens up about the genesis of the song and what sounds like a really fun time at a Grateful Dead show.